kanwisck/mongodb-docker-example-API/README.md

 # MongoDB Docker API Example
-A Node-based MongoDB Docker API for an Alternative to Canvas
+A Node-based MongoDB Docker API for an alternative to Canvas

 ## Description